 The recent rise in global commitments and initiatives for sustainable development, such as the Global Investors for Sustainable Development (GISD) Alliance’s commitment to investing SDGs and reinforcing SDG actions across their portfolios, now requires companies to run the SDG assessment for their business and develop a response strategy.
 According to a KPMG study on SDG reporting in 2018, 84% of top companies have identified the SDGs that are most relevant to their business.

-SDGs are becoming increasingly important to investors, as they represent a material ESG (environmental, social and governance) perspectives that investors take into account as part of their fiduciary duty.
-There is a strong business case for investing in companies aligned with the SDGs, which are shown to secure steady returns for investors by creating competitive advantage of their portfolio.
+SDGs are becoming increasingly important to investors, as they represent a material ESG (environmental, social, and governance) perspectives that investors take into account as part of their fiduciary duty.
+There is a strong business case for investing in companies aligned with the SDGs, which are shown to secure steady returns for investors by creating a competitive advantage of their portfolio.

 SDGs serve as a universal framework for businesses to communicate performance, set targets and actions, engage with various stakeholders, including investors and gain access to new market opportunities.
 The framework fosters collaboration to solve the world’s most challenging tasks in sustainability.
 Companies that wish to pursue SDGs and the benefits they bring should follow a series of steps in order to maximize the opportunity.